-- it shows that after the fall of a charismatic person it is possible to achieve a painless reform of regime in spite of the existence of a strong military and police apparatus, of the full control over everything that was resulting in some profit, of the controlled mass media, and in spite of the strong national political party the HDZ.
-This can also be used as a recipe for Milošević's fall, who has a much weaker and poorer infrastructure than Tudjman's state had. - efforts directed at solving the question of the organised return of expelled Serbs may be used as an important showcase in micro relations.
-The present announcement of the eventual return of 60,000 Serbs is minimal compared to some 1,300,000 inhabitants of Bosnia-Herzegovina who are not living in their previous homes.
+- it shows that after the fall of a charismatic person it is possible to achieve a painless reform of regime in spite of the existence of a strong military and police apparatus, of the full control over everything that was resulting in some profit, of the controlled mass media, and in spite of the strong national political party the HDZ. - efforts directed at solving the question of the organised return of expelled Serbs may be used as an important showcase in micro relations.
+The present announcement of the eventual return of 60 000 Serbs is minimal compared to some 1 300 000 inhabitants of Bosnia-Herzegovina who are not living in their previous homes.
 This is the reason why this Croatian pilot program may be used as a good indicator for Bosnia-Herzegovina. - development of the democratic institutions will depend on the pace of democratisation in Croatia, which should also serve as an indicator to neighbouring countries. - Croatian participation in the programs for Southeast Europe (SECI, Stability Pact) opens the doors to Europe for Croatia, but also offers opportunity to Europe to accentuate the need for regional co-operation, regional solutions and the need for development of good neighbourly relations.